pk-470/cordys-internship-report/README.md

 - Achieved strong ROC-AUC scores across various datasets.

-- Demonstrated the potential of autoencoder reconstruction techniques for OOD detection.
+- Demonstrated the potential of autoencoder reconstruction techniques for OOD detection in ECGs.

 - Feature clustering and uncertainty estimation were found insufficient for detecting noisy ECGs.